shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Powerful: Double any and all dice rolls that you roll for this spell cast.
 -   Replenishing: Regain spell points equal to this spell’s base level after casting this spell.
 -   Quick: Cast this spell as a bonus action, if the spell’s cast time is 1 action.
+-   Reactive: Cast this spell as a reaction, if the spell’s cast time is 1 bonus action.
 -   Reaching: Double your Cast Range for this spell cast.
 -   Remote: Double your Tether Range for this spell cast.
 -   Lasting: Double your Spell Duration for this spell cast.